Auto Insurance 101: Everything Young First-Time Drivers need to Know

 Research and shop

 Different insurance companies will all have different rates and coverage options.
 It’s a good idea to do some research online and get price quotes.
-Ask your relatives for any recommendations.Talk to agents to see what they can offer for the right coverage.
+Ask your relatives for any recommendations.Talk to licensed insurance advisors to see what they can offer for the right coverage.

 Your gender, age, marital status and where you live can affect your insurance rate.
 For instance, male teenagers have been known to drive more recklessly and get into car accidents than female teenage drivers.
 If you are married, your auto premium may be reduced.
 This is because the driving record of you and your spouse is taken into consideration and can be factored into a new policy.
 In addition, your geographical location also plays a role when it comes to car insurance.
 If you live in a high-population area with more cars on the road, it means you are at a higher risk of getting into an auto collision.
 Car insurances policies also vary from province to province.